All Tendring based SME’s include self-employed and new business started between 23 March 2020 and November 2020 are eligible for this scheme

 What can you apply for?

-The Business Adaptations Grants Team is allocating grants to businesses in the hospitality sector which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19.
+The Business Adaptations Grants Team is allocating grants of up to £5,000 to businesses in the which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19 recovery.
 Grants allocated will be made in direct relation to the amount evidenced by the business as having been spent/is planned to spend, rather than in relation to the type of purchase being made.
-The listed items below are examples of the type of purchase which would be deemed eligible; i.e. those which directly adapt the business to COVID-19.
-These examples are not exhaustive.

 What is excluded?